 After weight loss surgery is considered a major operation in which the patient is put under general anesthesia.
 The number of hours it takes to complete this surgery varies, but on average it is between 4-7 hours.
 Overnight stay in the hospital is required so that patients can be closely monitored.
 While scarring is a part of this surgical process, a skilled plastic surgeon will make every effort to ensure that the incisions are kept as inconspicuous as possible.
 Post-surgery care is also prescribed so that the scars will heal properly.
 For many patients, the results after surgery are so positive and impactful, they are life-changing.

 Since this type of surgery is often a combination of procedures, the cost will vary based on the number of procedures performed.
-There are also other factors that will increase the costs such as surgical settings, hospital stay, existing medical conditions, etc. On average, patients should expect to pay a minimum of $8,000-$15,000.
+There are also other factors that will increase the costs such as surgical settings, hospital stay, existing medical conditions, etc. Schedule an appointment for a customized consultation with Dr. Beck to determine the cost of your procedure.

 Plan Your Procedure

 - 1 Week

 - Procedure Recovery Location

 After Weight Loss FAQs

 Typical body parts that are addressed for surgery are the abdomen, buttocks, upper thighs, breasts, arms and neck.
 The most common areas for improvement include the breasts and abdominal area, which can usually be done at the same time.
 During the course of losing weight, the areas of loose skin will become more obvious and it is usually around this time that patients begin consulting with a plastic surgeon.

 Before moving forward with this procedure, patients should be at or near their goal weight.
 Sometimes, removing the loose skin helps accelerate weight loss.
 This is the case when loose skin gets in the way of the patient’s daily physical activities.

 Will Insurance Cover the Cost?